-We present the synopsis of a few of the chapters in the upcoming book.
+We present the synopsis of the chapters in the upcoming book.

 “Living with a 'New Normal'” by Julie Rackebrandt about Emma Rackebrandt.

 Emma's story is about facing and accepting a sudden and unexpected cancer diagnosis at the age of 19.
-Emma worked hard to maintain her self identity and independence, and to improve her functional ability in a wheelchair, even though her progressive and degenerative disease meant that all gains would be temporary.
+Emma worked hard to maintain her self-identity and independence, and to improve her functional ability in a wheelchair, even though her progressive and degenerative disease meant that all gains would be temporary.
 Emma was creative, accepting and adapting to her 'new normal' many times so that she continued to enjoy life as her abilities changed and declined.
 Emma’s story highlights her positive moments and interesting experiences, while navigating through the world in a wheelchair with paraplegia, and later, an acquired brain injury.
-Emma’s experience is written in retrospect by her mother, Julie, as Emma passed away at age 25.
+Her mother, Julie, writes Emma’s experience in retrospect as Emma passed away at age 25.

 “Navigating Intersections” by Jasper Cleland